-Great Valentine's Day Gadget Gifts at $50, $100, and $200
+Great Holiday Gadget Gifts at $50, $100, and $200

 Under $50

+The Sphero Mini is an inexpensive and diminutive version of the smartphone-controlled robot orb that has been entertaining kids and adults (and annoying pets) for a few years now).
+This $50 version is aimed squarely at kids with its flexible plastic outer shell and cutesy games, but it's easily enjoyable by a person of any age as a way to pass a few minutes in the office between work sessions.

-Tylt Y-Charge
+TYLT Y-Charge

 Find yourself consistently without any battery power in the car?
 Get a double-headed Tylt Y-Charge.
 It's designed to keep cables separate but organized.
-Each USB port charges at 2.1 amps.
+Each USB port charges at 2.1 Amps.
 It works with both smartphones and tablets of all sorts and comes in four different colors.
+Starts at $10.

 Chromecast Audio

+Unlike the regular Chromecast, this is all about music.
 Help your pals turn any speaker into a Chromecast-connected one.
 Chromecast Audio lets you stream apps like Spotify, Pandora, iHeartRadio and Google Play Music from your smartphone to your favorite speakers of choice.
-Chromecast Audio is also a cheap way to turn that dusty amplifier in the garage into a party machine.
+At $35, Chromecast Audio is also a cheap way to turn that dusty amplifier in the garage into a party machine.

 Under $100